bytevader/structly/README.md

 # Structly

-Structly is a high-performance parsing toolkit that combines a Rust core with a Pythonic API.
+Structly is a high-performance parsing toolkit that combines a Rust core with a Pythonic API.\
+True to its name, Structly turns massive amounts of unstructured input into clean, structured outputs without slowing your workflows.

-It is built for teams who need to sift through and parse large volumes of operational telemetry—syslog, DNS, DHCP, IPAM, firewall, routing, whois, nuclei — faster and with less memory overhead than pure-Python pipelines.
+It is built for teams who need to sift through and parse large volumes of operational telemetry—syslog, DNS, DHCP, IPAM, firewall, routing, whois, nuclei, etc. — faster and with less memory overhead than pure-Python pipelines.

 Structly’s design maximises throughput without sacrificing the clarity of Python’s API.
 If you need reliable, deterministic log/text parsing at scale, Structly is built to slot into your pipeline—and leave Python-only alternatives far behind.